JCAdkins/REST/twitter/README.md

 ```

 ### `GET     tweets/{id}`
 Retrieves a tweet with a given id.
-If no such tweet exists, or the given tweet is deleted, an error should be sent in lieu of a response.
+If no such tweet exists, or the given tweet is deleted, an error will be sent in lieu of a response.

 #### Response
 ```javascript